antonshelepov/Data_Engineering_Nanodegree-Udacity/Project_3_DataLake/README.md

 ### Files in Repository

-As mentioned earlier, the ETL produces a set of directories, filled with parquet files on S3.
+As mentioned earlier, the ETL produces a set of directories, data will then be stored in parquet format on S3.
 Each directory can then be translated into a table with specific data.
 It is worth mentioning that files from table *songs* are partitioned by year and then artist, whereas files belonging to *time* table are partitioned by year and month. *Songplays* files are partitioned by year and month.

 | Table (Directory)         | Description                                                  | Dimensions                                                   |
 | ------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |